 </button>

-Remember: The key to accessible buttons is using semantic HTML, providing clear accessible names, ensuring keyboard accessibility, and maintaining visible focus indicators.
+Remember: The key to accessible buttons is using semantic HTML, providing clear accessible names, ensuring keyboard accessibility, and maintaining sufficient visual contrast.